johnwax/pyback/README.md

 backdoor doesnt auto-activate the persistance module for better evation chance, if you want to change that simply uncomment the self.persistance() line in backdoor file.
 for list of commnads type 'h' in the listener console.
+tkinter most be installed by default, otherwise install it with:
+`apt install python-tk`

 # ToDo
 credential dumping features